 What To Expect From Surrogacy’s Future

-With the ever expanding acceptance of surrogacy practices, we can hope to see a better future.
+With the ever-expanding acceptance of surrogacy practices, we can hope to see a better future.
 Surrogacy practices are becoming more mainstream, with celebrities and high profile births being heralded as the important and necessary treatments that they are.
-This will hopefully allow for more open minded societies and better laws concerning the treatment of parents and surrogates alike.
+This will hopefully allow for more open-minded societies and better laws concerning the treatment of parents and surrogates alike.

 As more people are exposed to the joy that surrogacy can bring to intended parents, they will ultimately be lead to see the good that it brings to many other lives as well.
 Surrogacy programs promote advances in medical technology that have aided in breakthroughs in many other fields of science.
 Such as the use and improvement of procedures involving cryogenics and stem-cell research.
 Aiding in protecting the health and well-being of an even larger portion of society.

-Countries that have implemented protective laws and reparations for surrogate mothers have seen an improvement in quality of life as well as economic advance.
-Giving these carers the ability to be compensated for their compassion and the full time job of surrogacy.
+Countries that have implemented protective laws and reparations for surrogate mothers have seen an improvement in the quality of life as well as economic advance.
+Giving these carers the ability to be compensated for their compassion and the full-time job of surrogacy.
 Surrogacy touches far more than just the lives of the intended parents.
 It creates a strong workforce for necessary medical staff, legal consultants, as well as builders, maintenance, and even increased revenue from travel and tourist interest.
 Surrogacy has been shown to positively affect the development of the children as well.
 While there is nothing more joyous than the grace of a child into your family, the future of surrogacy can offer everyone a wealth of opportunity, if given the chance.